AlphaItSystemsIndia/Selenium-BDD-POC/README.md

 .

 ## Test Artifacts:
-1. **Execution report**: Execution report file 'cucumber-tests.html' generated and located at '....\amazonPOC\reports'.
+1. **Execution report**: Execution report file 'cucumber-tests.html' will be generated and located at '....\amazonPOC\reports'.
-2. **Execution logs**: Log file 'cucumber-tests.log' generated and located at '....\amazonPOC\logs'.
+2. **Execution logs**: Log file 'cucumber-tests.log' will be generated and located at '....\amazonPOC\logs'.